amdp/cooperacynuxt/LearningDocs.md

-the "dispatch" triggers the action in /store/index.js and after the name of the action and the COMMA , you insert some data, in this case data that corresponds to the form variables, to the PAYLOAD object that you will find in the VUEX action:
+the "dispatch" triggers the action in /store/index.js and after the name of the action and the COMMA , you insert the data to be sent, in this case data that corresponds to the form variables.
+You send them to the PAYLOAD object that you will find in the VUEX action: